seqeralabs/platform-installer/local/README.md

 seqera-platform   Active   2m32s
 ```

-Deploy the MySLQ database, the Redis cache and the SMTP service using this command:
+Deploy the MySQL database, the Redis cache and the SMTP service using this command:

 ```bash
 bash setup-infra.sh